CBD-Lab/FilmShots/RAIImageFrames/README.md

   - `RAI-1-1.png` represents the first 5 minutes of video `1`.
   - `RAI-1-2.png` represents the 5 to 10 minutes of video `1`.

+Each RAI video corresponds to a `RAI-<video_number>.txt` file that contains shot labels, recording the start and end frames of each shot.

 ## Frame Image Source

 These frame images are extracted from videos in the RAI dataset.
 The RAI dataset is available from the following website: